Angelitos Athena

 The Angelitos Athena is an ancient marble statue, which was made around 480–470 BC.
 The figure, the earliest known depiction of the armed Athena, is an example of the severe style, the transitional style between archaic and classical Greek sculpture which developed after the Persian Wars.
 Today it is located at the Acropolis Museum under the inventory number 140.

+Description

 The statue is heavily damaged and has lost its head.
 Like earlier depictions of Athena she wears the archaic peplos, but she also has the aegis over her shoulders, with a gorgoneion in the centre of her chest.
 Her upraised right arm survives up to the wrist and once held a spear.
 Her left arm is entirely missing except for the shoulder and traces of her left hand resting on her waist.